 While the Department of Homeland Security is well aware of how difficult this can be, they don’t bend at all.
 That means employers have to figure out a way to carry out a remote I-9 verification.

-Electronic services like EBI-9 automate most of the process and make it almost error proof.
+Electronic services automate most of the process and make it almost error proof.
 But employers still need a real person, on the ground with the remote hire, to physically look at their documents and vouch for their authenticity by signing Section 2.

 Employers only have three days to inspect and verify the authenticity of a new hire’s eligibility documents.
 Since it must be done in person, employers essentially have two options for verifying I-9 documents for remote employees: